Hermann Grote

 Hermann Grote (7 July 1882 – 12 August 1951) was a German ornithologist known for his studies of African avifauna.

 While serving as a director of a sisal plantation in German East Africa, he published papers on the local avifauna (from 1909 to 1913).
-As a P.O.W. of the Russians during World War I, he learned the Russian language, a skill set he subsequently used to translate Russian ornithological works into German.
+As a Russian POW during WWI, he learned Russian, a skill set he subsequently used to translate Russian ornithological works into German.
 During his career, he was associated with ornithological research performed at the Museum für Naturkunde in Berlin.

 In 1923 he was elected a corresponding fellow of the American Ornithologists' Union.